lupyuen/send_altitude_cocoos/README.md

 ```

 Arduino IDE does not compile if send_altitude_cocoos/src contains any files.
 Remove the links before compiling in Arduino IDE.

+Or use these 2 helper scripts:

+- `scripts/linksrc.sh`: Links the source files to `src` folder and launches Visual Studio Code

+- `scripts/unlinksrc.sh`: Unlinks the source files from `src` folder and launches Arduino IDE

 -----
 ## Downlink Server Support